Skip to main content

 #

-Taverna = casual, traditional, often family-run.
-Restaurant (estiatorio) = more formal.
-Mezedopoleio = specializes in small plates.
+Taverna = casual, traditional, usually family-run, paper tablecloths.
+Restaurant (estiatorio) = more formal, printed menus, white tablecloths.
+Mezedopoleio = specializes in small plates and drinks.
+Honestly, I prefer tavernas nine times out of ten.

 The Bottom Line